Pointwise convergence of polynomial multiple ergodic averages along the primes: Introduction

-In view of the Calder{\'o}n transference principle \cite{C1} (or, more precisely, the arguments from \cite[Proposition~3.2 (ii)]{KMT22} or \cite[Theorem~1.6]{Kosz}), it suffices to work with the integer shift system.
-In fact, the Calder{\'o}n transference principle allows us to transfer the quantitative estimates \eqref{eq:102} from the integer shift system to corresponding estimates for $A_{N,\La; X}^{\mathcal P}$ in the abstract measure-preserving system $(X,\nu,T)$.
-This will allow us to employ Fourier methods on $\Z$ and utilize the algebraic structure of $\Z$, which are generally not available in abstract measure-preserving systems.
-It is important to note that the Calder{\'o}n transference principle \cite{C1} only transfers quantitative bounds that imply pointwise a.e. convergence, but does not transfer pointwise a.e. convergence itself.
+In view of the Calder{\'o}n transference principle \cite{C1} (or, more precisely, the arguments from \cite[Proposition~3.2 (ii)]{KMT22} or \cite[Theorem~1.6]{Kosz}), to prove part (iv) in Theorem \ref{t1}, it suffices to work with the integer shift system.
+In fact, the Calder{\'o}n transference principle allows us to transfer the quantitative estimates \eqref{eq:101} from the integer shift system to corresponding estimates for $A_{N,\La; X}^{P_1,\ldots,P_k}$ in the abstract ($\sigma$-finite) measure-preserving system $(X,\nu,T)$.
+It is important to emphasize that this transference is only possible because the parameters \( 1 < q_1, \ldots, q_k < \infty \) in Theorem \ref{t1} satisfy the H{\"o}lder condition \(\frac{1}{q_1} + \cdots + \frac{1}{q_k} = \frac{1}{q} \le 1\).
+Otherwise, the transference does not hold.
+By working over the integers, we can employ Fourier methods on $\Z$ and utilize the algebraic structure of $\Z$, which are generally not available in abstract measure-preserving systems.
+It is also worth noting that the Calder{\'o}n transference principle \cite{C1} only transfers quantitative bounds that imply pointwise a.e. convergence, but does not transfer pointwise a.e. convergence itself.
 Therefore, we will focus on proving quantitative bounds for $A_{N,\La}^{\mathcal P}$ or $\tilde A_{N,\La}^{\mathcal P}$ in the integer shift system, rather than pointwise convergence on $\Z$.
-Due to specific technical considerations, we will restrict our attention to the truncated averages $\tilde A_{N,\La}^{\mathcal P}$.
+For technical reasons, we will restrict our attention to the truncated averages $\tilde A_{N,\La}^{\mathcal P}$.